gprinc/sia-tps/tp2/Readme.md

 - `generations`: the amount of generations that will have to pass to cut.
 It's also used with `structure` to set the generations' amount to wait until cut.
 The dault value is 10.

 - `time`: the amount of seconds to cut.
+The default is 1000000 seconds.

 - `accepted`: the minimum accepted value to cut.
+The default is 20.0.

 - `structure`: the percentage of change that is required to check if it's needed to cut until `generations` amount.
+The default value is 0.5.

 -  `content`: the generations to wait until cut if max value doesn't change.
+The default is 5.

 Example: